mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 as the parameters in the json body of the POST request.
 If the name of the parameter is "location" in Dialogflow the value can be found in `agent.parameters.location`.

-Most parameters are just a string or intenter value.
+Most parameters are just a string or integer value.
 But some complex types such as date ranges can occur and will be objects themselves.

 <a name="answerintents"></a>